 In New Zealand they do.
 We have a very strong policy focus on well-being, which is still in its early days.
 People are looking at well-being across a lot of different fields.
-The New Zealand government’s approach has been very much in line with the OECD’s Better Life Index approach, emphasising health, education, social contacts, etc, but with insufficient emphasis (in my view) on people’s longer-term satisfaction with their lives.
-We see some cultural differences in people’s overall well-being which cannot be fully explained by standard factors such as education, health, or material well-being.
+The New Zealand government’s approach has been very much in line with the Organisation for Economic Co-operation and Development’s Better Life Index approach, emphasizing health, education, social contacts, etc, but with insufficient emphasis (in my view) on people’s longer-term satisfaction with their lives.
+We see some cultural differences in people’s overall well-being that cannot be fully explained by standard factors such as education, health or material well-being.
 There must be something more that is going on in those societies, which probably relates to social capital, and in thinking that what they are doing or believing is worthwhile.

-You are a Professor in the Chair of Well-being and Public Policy at Victoria University of Wellington.
-Could you please explain the role and purpose of this Chair, recently created?
+You are the inaugural Chair of Well-being and Public Policy at Victoria University of Wellington.
+Could you explain your role?

 There were people around the country conducting work on well-being from different angles, both academic work and in the policy arena.
 We joined forces and established a new Chair at the university.
 The new government had campaigned on a well-being approach to policy.
-It seemed like the ideal time to set one up to bring together the academic and policy-related strands of the subject, and I became the chair.
+It seemed like the ideal time to set up a position to bring together the academic and policy-related strands of the subject.

-From your experience within the Chair, what are the key challenges in articulating academic research on well-being and policy making?
+From your experience in this role, what are the key challenges in articulating academic research on well-being and policy–making?